quickfeed/quickfeed/doc/teacher.md

 2. Uncheck Automatically watch repositories

 You can find more details about alternative ways to turn off notifications [here](https://stackoverflow.com/questions/25108169/how-do-i-turn-off-automatic-notification-subscription-for-new-repositories-in-a).
-However, it appears there is no per-organization approach to turn of notifications, in case you do want to receive notification for some of your other organizations.
+However, it appears there is no per-organization approach to turn off notifications, in case you do want to receive notification for some of your other organizations.

 ## Course